Research-IT-Swiss-TPH/quarto_training/README.md

 This training is ideal for researchers looking to improve their skills in reproducible research and optimizing their research analysis workflows from design to publication.

-📅 Thursday, September 12th in Seminarraum 1
+📅 Thursday, September 12th 2024 in Seminarraum 1 (Belo Horizonte, Allschwil)

 ⏳  Duration: 2 hours

 🎯 Learning outcomes: